 Frequently Asked Questions

 An OTA (online travel agency) is a third-party booking platform like Airbnb, Vrbo, or Booking.com that connects property owners with travelers.
-OTAs handle marketing, search visibility, payment processing, and guest support in exchange for commission fees typically ranging from 3% to 20% of the booking value.
+OTAs handle marketing, search visibility, payment processing, and guest support in exchange for commission fees that typically range from 3% to 20% of the booking value.

 OTA fees vary by platform.
-Airbnb charges hosts approximately 3% per booking (split-fee model) or 14-16% (host-only fee model).
-Vrbo charges 5-8% commission.
-Booking.com charges 15-20% commission.
-These fees are deducted from the host's payout for each reservation.
+Airbnb charges hosts approximately 3% per booking under the split-fee model, or 14–16% under the host-only fee model.
+Vrbo charges 5–8% commission.
+Booking.com charges 15–20% commission.
+These fees are deducted from the host payout for each reservation.

-Listing on multiple OTAs typically increases occupancy by 15-25% because each platform reaches different traveler demographics.
-However, multi-platform listing requires a channel manager to prevent double bookings.
-Many successful hosts list on 2-3 OTAs plus a direct booking website for maximum exposure.
+Listing on multiple OTAs typically increases occupancy because each platform reaches different traveler demographics.
+Multi-platform distribution requires a channel manager to prevent double bookings.
+Many successful hosts list on 2–3 OTAs alongside a direct booking website to maximize exposure while reducing commission dependency.